 'What is this all about?'
 Gabrielle mentally queried.

-"Hey, Zicalus." she greeted him.
+"Hey, Zicalus."
+She greeted him.

 "It's nut bread, Gabrielle San."
 Zicalus bit into a slice and chewed.
 "You've claimed yourself that it's your favorite."

-"It is." she replied.
+"It is."
+She replied.
 "Either way, I won't be able to taste it.
 I've already used the pressure point for my seasickness."

 The bard rolled her eyes playfully.
-"What a tattle tale.
+"What a tattletale.
 You know, I wasn't too fond of having anybody enter my cabin while I slept, but Kenji's politeness makes me okay with it."

-Gabrielle picked up a slice and ate it.
-Then grabbed another.
+Gabrielle picked up a piece and ate it, then grabbed another, asking, "What's going on down there?"

 "An inspection for training, I think."
 Zicalus theorized.

-"Samurai warriors." the Shogun addressed his two hundred men.
-"A great battle awaits us all in Japa.
-Our combat skills must surpass the numerous un-worldly fighters of Yodoshi's.
-Xena, the Warrior Princess will be instructing you today."
+"Samurai warriors!"
+The Shogun addressed his two hundred men.
+"A great battle awaits us all in Japa!
+Our combat skills must surpass the numerous un-worldly fighters of Yodoshi's!
+Xena, the Warrior Princess, will be instructing you today!"

-"This woman?" a Samurai called out.
+"This woman?"
+A man called out.

-"She isn't a Samurai!" someone else chimed in.
+"She isn't a Samurai!"
+Someone else chimed in.

-"What can a woman teach us?"
+"What can a female teach us?"

 Xena turned her back to the protesting men and blandly tugged Harukata in front of her.

-"Tell them and make 'em understand, I will be their instructor." she demanded.
+"Tell them and make 'em understand I will be their instructor."
+She demanded.

-Harukata inclined his head, next he walked pass her to pontificate his men.
-"She is a woman and she isn't a Samurai.
-Nevertheless, Xena is the finest combatant any of you will ever face.
-She will teach you all a lot."
+Harukata inclined his head and walked past her, pontificating to his men, "Xena is a woman, and she isn't a Samurai!
+Nevertheless, she's the finest combatant any of you will ever face!
+She will teach you all a lot!"

 "She's the reason we're in this predicament!"